abondar24/MachineLearnPython/README.md

 ## Dependencies installation

-- Use anaconda data science platform for installing dependencies
+Use anaconda data science platform for installing dependencies

-Or
+Or do the steps below
 ```
 pip install -r reqiuirements.txt